Home

 After sitting in the weather a long time, Barney got a complete upgrade.
 The bucket and PVC pipe mannequin was replaced with a 2 x 4 wood mannequin, shown below.
 If he does not look like Barney Rubble, it is because he hired a cheap stand-in movie actor, while we try to find another Barney mask.

-2000, or there abouts, Spring
+2000, Spring

 The wedding on Barney's island